tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 7. **PROJ**

-	*	Download OSGeo4W Installer - find [here](download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe).
+	*	Download OSGeo4W Installer using the OSGeo4W Network Installer link - find [here](https://trac.osgeo.org/osgeo4w/).
 	*	In installer, select *Advanced Install*.
 	*	Choose to install from Internet.
 	*	Select directory, where PROJ will be installed.